Group name: Manchester and Salford Ramblers

 The Ramblers nationally and at Area level have been working with Chris Boardman’s team to support these plans because they are linked closely with the main aims of the Ramblers - to protect and expand the infrastructure and places people go walking.
 We also believe that there are important new opportunities for the Ramblers at Area and district level to influence the development of these and future polices.
 This is the link to download a copy of "Made to Move"

-Please also look at the seperate page we have, for more information and resources.
+Please also look at the separate page we have, for more information and resources.